Linus Pauling and Chemical Bonding

 - Electron microscopy

-These techniques can be used to determine the structure of molecules and to identify the types of bonds that are present between atoms.
+These techniques determine molecular structures and identify the types of bonds present.

 - Bond length determination